 A group of Explorer Scouts is called a Unit and is part of the District’s provision of Scouting.
 An Explorer Scout Unit and a Scout Group may work together under a Partnership Agreement, which should set out clearly the links between the Unit and the Group, arrangements for communication, use of equipment, facilities and resources.

 The key to running a successful Explorer Unit is flexibility.
 Due to the other commitments that crop up in a teenager’s life, such as exams, it is important that the programme reflects this.
 For example, Units may not every week, or carry out the majority of activities at weekends.

 Explorer Scouts are encouraged to take part in a wide range of activities as part of their programme including traditional Scouting skills, such as camping, survival and cooking, as well as a wider spectrum of adventurous activities, from abseiling to zorbing.

 The Explorer programme should be supplemented and complemented by events and activities delivered across the District, allowing them the opportunity to socialise and work with other local Explorer Units.

-In addition, there are a number of activity badges and ambitious top awards that Explorer Scouts can gain during their time in the section to recognise their achievements.
+In addition, there are a number of activity badges and ambitious top awards that Explorer Scouts can gain to recognise their achievements.